MrAntares/roBrowserLegacy/doc/README.md

               port:         6900,          // Must match your game server's
               langtype:     12,            // Must match your game server's
               packetver:    20191223,      // Must match your game server's
-              forceUseAddress: false,      // Some times when connect to server, the server return 127.0.0.1 as IP to connect.
-This key force robrowse to ignore and use IP set at 'address'
-              //grfList:    "DATA.INI",    // By default uses DATA.INI to get grf list, but you can define an array (grfList: ['custom.grf', 'palette.grf', 'data.grf'],) or a regex (grfList: /\.grf$/i,)
+              grfList:      "DATA.INI",    // By default uses DATA.INI to get grf list, but you can define an array (grfList: ['custom.grf', 'palette.grf', 'data.grf'],) or a regex (grfList: /\.grf$/i,)
               remoteClient: "http://127.0.0.1/client", // Your remote client address.
 Defaults to http://grf.robrowser.com/
               renewal:      true,          // Must match your game server's type (true/false).
 When using clientinfo.xml you can add the <renewal>true</renewal> custom tag.
               packetKeys:   false,         // Packet encryption keys ( not implemented?? )